Showing 1 - 1 OF 1

 Hazards to Animals During Auto Travel

 Before you PCS with your pet(s), make sure you check the rules and regulations of the country or state you are moving to.
 Please visit the USDA website for the most up to date information regarding breed restrictions and requirements at http://www.aphis.usda.gov/aphis/ourfocus/importexport/animal-import-and-export.

 The following guidelines apply to dogs and cats.
 If you are moving with a different kind of pet (bird, turtle, rabbit, ferret, etc.), please visit the USDA website at http://www.aphis.usda.gov/aphis/ourfocus/importexport/animal-import-and-export for further information.

-When you are first notified you will be PCSing, you must fill out paperwork that will be given to you by the Military Personnel Flight.
-This paperwork must be completed and given to the Traffic Management Office (TMO) before your bookings are made.
+When you are first notified of a reassignment, you must fill out paperwork that you can obtain from your servicing Military Personnel Flight.
+This paperwork must be completed and given to the Traffic Management Office before arrangements can be made.
 Be prepared to tell TMO your pet's weight, the crate's weight, and dimensions of the crate.
 If your flight is booked on an Air Mobility Command flight (government contract flight), the number of pet spaces available is limited, so be sure you get this paperwork completed and arrangements made with TMO as soon as you can.
 You will have to pay for your pet's "ticket," whether it's on an AMC flight or a regular commercial flight.

 Air Travel & Training